JenniBeadle/ptx-vid-loc/docs/Introduction.md

 ### \# 17 - 0.3	Finding Help (0.3)
 [**Overview**](https://drive.google.com/file/d/1tvA2T14nBMtAzaFuvht_bjctdk5VP5V5/view?usp=sharing) [**Actions**]
 - **Opening screen**  Mat 1:14 project / text collection + res+ source text
+  -  A reasonable layout as a background.
+A project and a few resources/other tools.
 - **Prep**:
   - text for annotation
     - Help
   - websites:
     - paratext.org
     - lingtran.net
   -  several help pages (are there any in your language?)
+  -  Ensure Paratext Settings dialog guide is showing.

 ## Send and receive
 ### \# 18 - 0.4a	What Is Send & Receive Why Do I Need it (0.4a)